Foxyf76/GamerHut/README.md

 **To Do**:

-  -Encrypt .xml files containing user details
+  * Encrypt .xml files containing user details
-  -Add validation to many of the text fields and various methods -Clean up and improve GUI
+  * Add validation to many of the text fields and various methods
+  * Clean up and improve GUI